rlex/ansible-role-k3s/README.md

 ### To be done / some ideas
   * Additional configuration for gvisor
-  * Proper configuration for containerd
+  * In case of gvisor is running in kvm mode, load corresponding kernel modules
-  * Automatic selinux policy installer
+  * Automatic selinux policy installer for centos/etc
   * Maybe some basic management of k8s resources (ie creating gvisor RuntimeClass if gvisor is enabled)